TheKenetics/RenderBurst/README.md

+# Differences between this fork and RenderBurst

+* Works with 2.93

+* RenderSettings per Camera

 # Render Burst - Batch Rendering Add-on for Blender 2.8 and 2.79

 Render all cameras, one by one, and store the results. <br />